DJ618/armvision/README.md

         -cards<n>
             Tells the AI how many cards to expect for now, this feature may be consumed with improved functionality later.
-            NOTE: There exists no space between the "s" in cards, and the num.
+            NOTE: There exists no space between the "s" in cards, and the number of cards.
 <br/>
 <br/>
 -------------------------------------------------------------------------------